 Treatment aims to relieve the pressure on your spinal cord.
 The treatment your doctor suggests for you will depend on the cause of your syringomyelia.
 Follow-up care after surgery is important because syringomyelia can reoccur.

-Syringomyelia can develop as a complication of trauma, meningitis, hemorrhage, a tumor, or arachoiditis.
-Arachoiditis is a progressive inflammatory disorder that affects the arachoid or middle membrane that surrounds the brain and spinal cord.
-A primary arachoid cyst is present at birth, but it may take years for symptoms to appear.
+Arachnoiditis is a progressive inflammatory disorder that affects the arachnoid, the membrane that surrounds the brain and spinal cord.
+A primary arachnoid cyst is present at birth, but it may take years for symptoms to appear.

-- loss of pain sensations
+- a loss of pain sensation

-- difficulty in walking
+- difficulty walking

 - bowel and bladder function problems